sttp-book/sttp-book/chapters/pragmatic-testing/test-doubles.md

 Class A depends on a static method in another class B. If you want to test class A, which of the following two action(s) should you apply to do this properly?

 * Mock class B to control the behavior of the methods in class B.
-* Refactor class A, so the outcome of the method of class B is now used as an parameter.
+* Refactor class A, so the outcome of the method of class B is now used as a parameter.

 1. Only approach 1.
 2. Neither.